jaspector

 Next available business day is typical; applicants should allow up to 2 business days.

-Typical inspection sequence: County packets and forms are organized by permit type; the public page specifically calls out footing inspection before concrete, trade inspections, and final inspection, with final power held until required approvals are complete.
+Typical sequence: County packets and forms are organized by permit type; the public page specifically calls out footing inspection before concrete, trade inspections, and final inspection, with final power held until required approvals are complete.

 Inspections are not set-time appointments.

-Do I need a building permit in unincorporated Madison County, GA?
+01 Do I need a building permit in unincorporated Madison County, GA?

 A permit is required for any building used as a residence, office, or business that is located, erected, moved, added to, or structurally altered by 100 square feet or more, and for any building greater than 400 square feet that is located, erected, or moved into the county.

-How much does a building permit cost in unincorporated Madison County, GA?
+02 How much does a building permit cost in unincorporated Madison County, GA?

+Building permit fees in unincorporated Madison County, GA are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Residential site-built minimum $200; additions minimum $100; electrical minimum $50; HVAC minimum $60; plumbing minimum $60.
 Fees are calculated as: Mostly square-foot based plus trade fees.
 Residential heated area is $0.20 per square foot and unheated area is $0.10 per square foot.
 Accessory structures, pools, demolition, commercial work, mobile homes, and trade permits have flat or mixed formulas..
 Plan check fee: Site plan review $200; storm water plan review $100; commercial plan review starts at $200 up to 50,000 square feet..

-How do I apply for a building permit in unincorporated Madison County, GA?
+03 How do I apply for a building permit in unincorporated Madison County, GA?

-1. Confirm whether the property is in unincorporated Madison County or inside city limits, because city-limit projects may need a city approval letter first.
+To apply for a building permit in unincorporated Madison County, GA, follow these steps: 1.
+Confirm whether the property is in unincorporated Madison County or inside city limits, because city-limit projects may need a city approval letter first.
 2. Check whether the permit type is available through Schneider Online Services; if not, print the county application packet or pick it up in person.
 3. Gather the completed application, zoning approval if outside city limits, Health Department approval when required, contractor registration and affidavit, and any project-specific packet items.
 4. Submit online if available, or submit in person no later than 4:00 p.m. with all required forms.
 5. Pay fees online for online-submittable permits or in person at issuance for over-the-counter permits.
 6. Call to schedule inspections; next available business day is typical and the county asks applicants to allow up to 2 business days.
 7. Complete final inspection before occupancy or final power approval.

-How long does it take to get a building permit in unincorporated Madison County, GA?
+04 How long does it take to get a building permit in unincorporated Madison County, GA?

-How do I schedule a building inspection in unincorporated Madison County, GA?
+05 How do I schedule a building inspection in unincorporated Madison County, GA?

-Inspections can be scheduled via: Call 706-795-6350 to schedule.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Madison County, GA via: Call 706-795-6350 to schedule.
 Cancel by 8:15 a.m. if the job is not ready to avoid a reinspection fee..